The Clinical Laboratory Scientist Training Program at San Jose State University is

-If you are making a special trip to campus to meet with us, it is always a good idea to confirm that we are holding office hours.
+If you are making a special trip to campus to meet with us, it is always a good idea to confirm via email that we are holding office hours.
 We will update this page when we have to cancel office hours.

 Suzanne Gayrard, Program Director